Communicating Earth’s Deep Past through Research, Storytelling, and Hands‑On Discovery

 In the Judith River Formation of Montana, USA.

 I am a vertebrate palaeontologist with an MSc in Palaeobiology from the University of Bristol.
-Passionate about vertebrate palaeontology, my fascination with dinosaurs began in childhood, sparking a lifelong passion to learn more about the world around me.
+Passionate about vertebrate palaeontology, my fascination with dinosaurs began in childhood, sparking a lifelong drive to learn more about the world around me.
+I am particularly interested in hadrosaurs, duck-billed dinosaurs, but all dinosaur species captivate me.
+I work hard to maintain a grounded understanding of most major dinosaur groups.

 Science Communication That Inspires